-1.10 Recommendations
+1.11 Recommendations

 The Livengood project is now in transition from an exploration project to a development project.
-In support of this, ITH has hired a new CFO and project engineering manager.
-Exploration of the Livengood project should continue with the aim of advancing the project toward a prefeasibility status.
-ITH plans to drill 40,000 m in 2010 to accomplish this goal.
+In support of this, ITH has added a Chief Operating Officer, a Project Manager, a Site Manager and a Technical Services Manger.
+Exploration of the Livengood project should continue with the aim of advancing the project toward a pre-feasibility status.
+ITH plans to drill 50,000 m in 2010 to accomplish this goal, and will continue field operations into the deep winter season.
 The proposed program is an appropriate amount of drilling for the needs of the project and the time available in the field season.
-Activities that will help advance the project in this direction include those listed below.
+Activities that will help advance the project in this direction include those listed below: